renpy/renpy/README.rst

     ./after_checkout.sh <path-to-built-renpysdk>

 to link in the libraries from the most recent Ren'Py.
-(On Windows, you will need to run this under msys or cygwin however the use of cygwin is deprecated because it would mean that this working copy of Ren'Py would have to be covered by the GNU GPL.)

 Ren'Py can then be run by running renpy.exe, renpy.sh, or renpy.app as appropriate.